April 7, 2026

 An ERP Enterprise Resource Planning (ERP) brings together key business processes such as finance, human resources, production, supply chain, sales and procurement in a unified system.

-An APS Advanced Planning and Scheduling (APS) is a planning system that optimizes production and delivery processes by intelligently coordinating resources, capacities, and deadlines.
+An APS (Advanced Planning and Scheduling) is a planning system that optimizes production and delivery processes by intelligently coordinating resources, capacities, and deadlines.

 The ERP system defines what is produced.